bahlo/arne.me/content/articles/i-read-never-split-the-difference.md

 ---
-title: "Book Review: Never Split the Difference"
+title: "I read Never Split the Difference by Chris Voss"
-description: "A review of the book Never Split the Difference by Chriss Voss"
+description: "A review of the book Never Split the Difference by Chris Voss"
 published: "2023-03-21"
 location: "Frankfurt, Germany"
+collections: ["reading"]
 ---

 Chris Voss makes this non-fiction book exciting by telling stories from real